 Medicine Buddha emerges in the 7th century ACE in the eponymous Medicine Buddha Sutra.
 Also known as Bhaisajyaguru, Medicine Buddha is one the most popular deities on the Mahayana Buddhist gods list.

-The Medicine Buddha is easily recognized by his enigmatic deep blue “lapis lazuli” color.
-Indeed, the Medicine Buddha himself is the color of the gemstone called lapis lazuli.
-The ground in his eastern Pure Land is also composed of the lapis lazuli gemstone.
-Additionally, his Pure Land is called “Lapis Lazuli Pure Land”.
+The Medicine Buddha is easily recognized by his enigmatic deep blue color.
+Indeed, the Medicine Buddha himself is the color of the gemstone called lapis lazuli and many Buddhist deities statues of Medicine Buddha are blue in color.
+Additionally, the ground in his eastern Pure Land is also composed of the lapis lazuli and his Pure Land is called “Lapis Lazuli Pure Land”.

 As a Bodhisattva, the Medicine Buddha made 12 great vows in the Medicine Buddha Sutra.
 These vows promise to cure all illness and every imaginable type of mundane suffering.
 The only requirement is for devotees to hear his name or recite his mantra.
-If so, they will be immediately cured.
-As a result, he is very popular with devotees and testimonies abound regarding miracle cures and auspicious events.
+As a result, he is very popular with devotees and testimonies abound regarding miracle cures.

 Palden Lhamo Mantra

 “JO RAMO JO RAMO JO JO RAMO TUNJO KALA RACHENMO RAMO AJA DAJA TUNJO RULU RULU HUNG JO HUNG”

 In a former life, Palden Lhamo was a Sri Lankan queen named Remati.
 However, her husband the king was extremely hostile to Dharma practitioners.
 Despite her persistent warnings his persecution of Buddhists continued.